swe-students-fall2025/2-web-app-bytesized/README.md

 * It can connect to a database.
 However, we do not have a database yet

-* Without a database, `docker run -ti --rm -d -p 5001:5000 -e MONGO_URI="mongodb://admin:secret@host.docker.internal:27017/" spending-test`
+* Without a database, `docker run -ti --rm -d -p 5001:5000 -e MONGO_URI="mongodb://admin:secret@host.docker.internal:27017/" your-image-name`

-* With a database, `docker run -ti --rm -d -p 5001:5000 -e MONGO_DBNAME=your_db_name -e MONGO_URI="mongodb://admin:secret@host.docker.internal:27017/" spending-test`
+* With a database, `docker run -ti --rm -d -p 5001:5000 -e MONGO_DBNAME=your_db_name -e MONGO_URI="mongodb://admin:secret@host.docker.internal:27017/" your-image-name`

 * open a web browser and go to `http://localhost:5001`